tongchen126/litepcie_pcie_dma/v2/README.md

 Then write to the enable CSR register to start the DMA process.
 Writing to the CSR register can be done by Litex pre-boot command promot or in a kernel module.
 If 'irq_disable' is set to zero, a interrupt will be triggered to the PC after finishing the process.

+# Test
+Data integrity has been tested under Pblaze3(a repurposed Kintex7-325t based board), running Vexriscv-smp & Rocket cpu at 100MHz.